Antize/TFT-Overlay-Outdated/README.md

 ![Preview](Images/Exemple.png)

 ## Antize TFT Overlay
-Free Team and item builder for League of Legends: Teamfight Tactics.
+Free Team and item builder tool for League of Legends: Teamfight Tactics.

-Antize TFT Overlay can be put over your game to get an overview of Team and item while playing, your game must set in Borderless or Windowed
+Antize TFT Overlay can be put over your game to get an overview of your team and item while playing, your game must set in Borderless or Windowed

 LoL: Teamfight Tactics, League of Legends: TFT.

 ## Do you have an issue ?
-Do you have an issue or if you think there is an error in data, just open an issue or send me a message through Discord, I will proceed to the changes as soon as possible.
+If you have an issue or you think there is an error in data, just open an issue or send me a message through Discord, I will proceed to the changes as soon as possible.

 [Come on Discord:](https://discord.gg/GXZwBeG) https://discord.gg/GXZwBeG